dspitzle/XML_Brute_Old/README.md

 1. The XML file is scanned a second time, storing the data it contains in the appropriate tables.

 The application dumps status and progress information to the browser as it goes, allowing debugging of the output, and providing the database map so the relationships between the tables are apparent.

+### Standalone Use
+For those who don't have PHP servers lying around, I recommend downloading [PHP Desktop](../../../../cztomczak/phpdesktop).
+It basically sets up a single-use webserver for executing a particular PHP application.
+Check the README file at the repository for links to download the compiled program.
+After you've downloaded PHP Desktop, test it to ensure it's running, and then copy the XML Brute files into the `www` subfolder (this will overwrite PHP Desktop's default `index.php` file, so you'll get a popup verifying you want to do that).
+Follow the instructions above under [Setup](#setup), and then you can run PHP Desktop to get an instance of XML Brute.

 ## TO DO